pkusnail/json-to-avro-convertor/README.md

 ## Advantage
 * Convert json to avro or parquet smoothly without pre-defined schema
-* Better support the online schema change ,because it generates avro schema according to the json data, we can redue the mannual operation
+* Better support the online schema change ,because it generates avro schema according to the json data, we can reduce the mannual operation.

 ## Disadvantage
 * Field type not precisely, for example, 1.0 can be float or double